 - take antibiotics or use eye drops

 All vision correction laser procedures have temporary after effects, including:

-- discomfort after the surgery, such as burning or itching
+- discomfort after the surgery, such as mild pain, burning or itching

 - bloodshot or watery eyes